Upgrade SATA hard drive with SSD

 1. Download and run free AOMEI Backupper Standard on your computer.

 2. At the Home screen, click the “Clone” button and the select “Disk Clone” to clone SATA to SSD.
-If you only need to transfer OS instead of the whole hard drive, you can choose “System Clone”.
+If you only need to transfer OS instead of the whole hard drive, you can choose “System Clone”, which is supported by AOMEI Backupper Professional.

 3. Click on the SATA disk to specify it as the source disk and in the next screen, specify SSD as destination disk by clicking on it, and then click “Next”.